jostylr/write-web/project.md

 editing a few simple markdown documents of content and clicking on a link.

 * [scripts](scripts.md "load:")  This a series of scripts for setting up the server and running it.
 * [editor](editor.md "load:")  This allows for the editing of the respositories and upload files directly to it.
+* [save](save.md "load:") This is the file uploader for getting files into s3.